oh-facts/Redward-Cullen/README.md

 2. Rendering and logic on separate threads.
 A 2D engine so there wont ever be a case where graphics would ever be a bottleneck, but still, I did it because I could.

-3. Sprites, Entity-Component, collisions, scenes.
+3. Sprites, ortho camera, input, Entity-Component, box collisions, scenes.